WCramRTC/GA_Prog2_RTB_Access/README.md

 2. Add an Editor `<Editor />`
     2. Set the following attribute
     - x:Name="editDisplay" - This Gives our editor a name of editDisplay
-    - IsEnabled="False" <!--- This prevents people from writing in the editor.
+    - IsReadOnly="True" <!--- This prevents people from writing in the editor.
 We are using this editor to just show information.

 ```xml